AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

+* I do not entertain "proof of value" requests.
+You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

 ## Preparation

 * [Production Deployment And Consulting](ProductionDeploymentAndConsulting.md) (Optional)